Manoah1401/Lane-Detection/README.md

-# Lane Detection on Indian Highways
+# Lane Detection on Unstructured Roads
 This repository contains code and resources for a lane detection project, focusing on detecting lanes on Indian unstructured roads using deep learning techniques and computer vision.

 ## Table of Contents